 Reading is a basic activity but it increases your mental capacity and speeds up your thought processes.
 Also, it relaxes the mind and helps you sleep better if you read in bed at night.
 Additionally, it helps to reduce the tension associated with stress and anxiety.

 Reading frequently for extended periods of time has many benefits, including more creativity, better memory, and quicker thought processes.
 All of this helps us think and act more quickly and efficiently.

 6. Learn another language

 Regardless of your age, this activity helps a lot.
 Learning another language activates specific regions of the cerebral cortex associated with acoustic processing, comprehension, and word articulation.
 Therefore, learning a language actually makes the hippocampus grow.

 Additionally, language learning increases memory capacity and learning abilities.
 Moreover, being bilingual increases your mental reserves and provides a certain level of protection against Alzheimer’s disease.

 7. Take walks

 Taking walks and similar activities can help with brain function.
-This is especially true in older people.
-These activities can help with verbal memory, fluency, and attention.
+This is especially true for older people.
+Additionally, walking or running can help with verbal memory, fluency of speech, and attention.

-These exercises get your blood moving toward your brain.
-This increases its oxygenation and the number of nutrients it receives.
+These exercises get your blood moving toward your brain, which increases oxygenation and the number of nutrients it receives.
 This can help with maintaining the tissues, the nerves, and the neurons.